spotify/klio/docs/src/userguide/pipeline/overview.rst

 A run function can contain a single or multiple transforms.
-All transforms are based on beam transforms but transforms can be extened to add customized logic.
+All transforms are based on beam transforms but transforms can be extended to add customized logic.
 Klio also provides :ref:`built-in transforms <builtin-transforms>` to aid with existence checks, data loading etc.